kevinoc554/above-board/README.md

 ## **Project Goals**

 Above Board is a place for boardgame fans to browse an extensive database of games, add and rate games, and ultimately find something fun to play.
-Above Board is aimed at boardgamers new and old, allowing users to log their collections, rate and review games and explore the database by filtering by genre and game mechanics.
+Above Board is aimed at boardgamers new and old, allowing users to log their collections, rate games and explore the database by filtering by genre and game mechanics.

 **User Goals:**